dalxndr/NEURO140/README.md

 ### Elastic Weight Consolidation (DeepMind Paper Implementation with Tensorflow)

 This is an implementation of "Overcoming catastrophic forgetting in neural networks" (https://arxiv.org/abs/1612.00796) for supervised learning in TensorFlow.
+Loosely inspired by Ari Seff's implementation for learning purposes.

 ### model.py:
   Defines a simple fully-connected network and methods to compute the diagonal of the Fisher information matrix.